253 new locally transmitted COVID-19 cases in Singapore, including 116 unlinked infections

 Eighty-four infections were linked to previous cases and had been placed on quarantine.

-This is the highest daily number of locally transmitted COVID-19 cases reported since Aug 6, 2020.
+This is the highest daily number of locally transmitted COVID-19 cases reported since Aug 6, 2020, when 297 infections were reported.

 Among the new cases, two were people above the age of 70 who are unvaccinated or partially vaccinated, and at risk of serious illness, said MOH.